ComputeCanada/molmodsim-md-theory-lesson-novice/_episodes/02-Fast_Methods_to_Evaluate_Forces.md

 |<br>$\circ$  Modify the shape of the potential function near cutoff.<br>$\circ$  Forces are modified only near the cutoff boundary and they approach zero smoothly.|![]({{ page.root }}/fig/Switching_function.png){: width="150" }  |
 |=====

+#### Which Method Should You Use?
+Trade-offs between:
+- physical accuracy
+- numerical stability
+- computational efficiency

 ### How to Choose the Appropriate Cutoff Distance?
 - A common practice is to truncate at 2.5 $$\sigma$$.
 - At this distance, the LJ potential is about 1/60 of the well depth $$\epsilon$$.